 Dr. George Joseph, after receiving his formation in 1975 from Fr.
-John Desrochers, worked with the Young Students Movement (YSM) and the Karnataka Regional Youth Commission (KRYC) in various capacities.
-He joined CSA in 1982 and served the Society as its President (1982-92) and Secretary cum Chief Functionary (1992-99).
+John Desrochers, initially worked with the Young Students Movement (YSM) and the Karnataka Regional Youth Commission (KRYC) in various capacities.
+He joined CSA in 1982 and served the Society as its President (1982-92)) and Secretary cum Chief Functionary (1992-99).

-During the second founding of CSA in 1992, George was made Co-Founder and allowed to become more involved in promoting grassroots initiatives.
+During the Second Founding of CSA in 1992, George was made Co-Founder and allowed to become more involved in promoting grassroots initiatives.
 By 1997, this had become his professional priority.
-He was therefore given the freedom to reconstitute the already founded Centre for Social Action Trust (CSA Trust) and continue promoting grass root initiatives as an independent activity of the Trust.
+He was therefore given the freedom to reconstitute the already founded Centre for Social Action Trust and continue promoting grassroot initiatives as an independent activity of the Trust

 Formation of CSA Trust

-- Students who have the ability to dedicate their services for the development of these foregoing sections of society
+- Students who have the ability to dedicate their services for the development of these foregoing sections of society, and

 - Individuals and organisations working for the improvement in the quality of life prevailing in the aforesaid sections of society